 Thanksgiving Day is a national holiday in the United States, and the ideas we have of it come from 19th patriotic painters, working centuries after the event.
 As such, they are laced with myths.
 The truth behind this day is very fascinating.

 Days of Thanksgiving have been celebrated since ancient times; prosperous years, military victories, surviving disasters, and other things thanking deities for their intervention.
 The first thanksgiving in North America was celebrated by the Spaniards in the 15th century.
-Jamestown, VA an English colony started from 1607.
+Jamestown, VA an English colony started from 1607, had one as well.
 But the one we commemorate is the 1621 celebration between the Indians and the Pilgrims of New England.

 The Pilgrims were a group of Brownist English Dissenters, and not Puritans as is usually depicted or how I was taught in school.
 Calvinist in their outlook, they saw their worship as incompatible with the teachings of the Church of England, while the Puritans wanted to reform the church from within.
 The Pilgrims did not dress in the black clothes and big hats we see each year; more on that later.
 Although they once referred to themselves as pilgrims, the term was not coined for around 170 years later.